hlhartley/hh-comp-challenge-1/README.md

 - Choosing appropriate copy, image, icons, and color palette for layout.
 - Using tools such as flex-box and CSS styling for layout design.
 - Site must work across Firefox, Safari, and Chrome.
-- Must use normalize instaed of reset file in CSS.
+- Must use normalize instead of reset file in CSS.

 ## Original comp img
 ![Screenshot](static-comp-challenge-1-img.png)